male and female student working at a dig sight

 • Conservation Laboratory

 The Conservation Laboratory is dedicated to the assessment, documentation, stabilization, and preservation of materials in archaeological field and laboratory environments.
-Staff and students focus on preventative conservation of durable inorganic and non-durable organic objects with the goal of providing stable environments for artifacts by regularly monitoring facility and collection conditions, and utilizing appropriate archival-quality materials for object storage.
-A freeze dryer, a walk-in climate controlled storage facility, and a Parylene deposition system are available for use.
+Staff and students focus on the preventative conservation of durable inorganic and non-durable organic objects with the goal of providing stable environments for artifacts by regularly monitoring facility and collection conditions and utilizing appropriate archival-quality materials for object storage.

 Anthropology Club is a student organization dedicated to providing extra-curricular archaeological and anthropological experiences.
 Club members explore traditional technologies such as stone tool and cordage manufacture, raise funds to attend museums and significant archaeological sites, host guest speakers, and travel to professional conferences nationwide.